Numismatic News: History

+In early 2023, Numismatic News discontinued its practice of printing monthly coin values in favor of printing them quarterly.
+In May that year, it absorbed its sister publication Coins, adding the latter's columns and writers into the fold.

 Content

 Numismatic News features a variety of content in each issue.
 As a weekly publication, the magazine focuses on week-by-week market trends and coin values.
 In addition, columns by its writers focus on timely events and trends in the numismatic world, such as upcoming conventions (and recaps), new programs and releases from the United States Mint, and bullion values.
 Unlike its sister publication Coins, Numismatic News focuses more on current events in the world of numismatics.
 R.W.
 Julian contributes articles to each issue.

 Each issue features several different columns, including:

 Facts About Fakes: A counterfeit detection column.

 AnnounceMINTS: A column focusing on new releases from the United States Mint.